davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ##### 4. Octal

 Octal is a number system that uses base 8: it uses only the symbols `0 1 2 3 4 5 6 7`.
 It uses positional notation.
 In Python, you use the prefix `0o` to write a number in octal e.g. `0o77`.
 You can use the `oct()` function to convert a number to its representation in octal.
+In Java, you use the prefix `0` to write a numnber in octal, and the `Integer.toOctalString()` converts a number to an octal string.

 6. <label for ="q6">How many symbols does octal have?</label> <input type="text" id="q6" data-answer="8" /> <span id="q6c" style="display:inline-block"></span>
 7. <label for ="q7">What is 864 in octal?</label> <input type="text" id="q7" data-answer="1540" /> <span id="q7c" style="display:inline-block"></span>